 Pumping water, creating waves, or feeding the corals are not the only reasons you need a wave maker.
 Your reel tank receives a lot more benefits from a wave maker than you can guess.
 If you want to know more about it, check this out.

 Continuous water flow and current are similar sights to fishes.
-Whether in calm lake water or the sea, fishes are used to waves.
+Whether in calm lake water or the sea, fish are used to waves.

-That’s why, when you install a wave maker, you provide them a familiar environment to thrive.
-It makes the tank environment more natural to them, which is beneficial for your fishes’ mental and physical health and encourages them to be more active.
+That’s why, when you install a wave maker, you provide them with a familiar environment to thrive.
+It makes the tank environment more natural to them, which is beneficial for your fish’s mental and physical health and encourages them to be more active.

 Stimulate And Feed The Corals And Invertebrates